Paybis Review – A Beginner’s Guide

 Paybis offers easy access to cryptocurrency and the so-called wider decentralized revolution.

-Paybis UI is a 1-page website with all the tools and information you need to start buying cryptocurrency easily displayed, including upfront rates and fees: Account sign up is quick and can be done manually or using Facebook/Google logins.
+Account sign-up is quick and can be done manually or using Facebook/Google logins.
 Paybis does adhere to AML and KYC laws so you will need to validate your identity during the buying process.
 In general, this seems to be really quick too with validation coming in a matter of seconds.

 For each buy, you’ll need to confirm your purchase via an email link which is some welcome added security.
 Since Paybis is a non-custodial service which means you will need an external wallet, so be sure to pick a reputable Bitcoin wallet, if you don’t already have one.